 Respiratory therapists typically hold either an associate or bachelor's degree in respiratory therapy, and they must be licensed in all states except Hawaii and Alaska.
 State licensure often requires the therapist to hold the Certified Respiratory Therapist credential from the National Board for Respiratory Care (NBRC).
 Respiratory therapists can also earn the Registered Respiratory Therapist (RRT) credential from the NBRC after completing an advanced program of study and passing two credentialing examinations (www.nbrc.org).
 The RRT credential is usually necessary for advancement into supervisory positions, according to the BLS.

-The BLS reports that respiratory therapists earned a mean annual income of $59,640 as of May 2015.
-The BLS projected very good job prospects and a 12% increase in employment between 2014 and 2024.
+The BLS reports that respiratory therapists earned a mean annual income of $62,500 as of May 2018.
+The BLS projected very good job prospects and a much faster than average increase of 21% in employment between 2018 and 2028.
 This projected growth is due in part to increased prevalence of respiratory ailments and the rising elderly population.
 Those who hold bachelor's degrees and certification will experience the best job prospects.